risk-first/website/Boundary-Risk.md

 Did WordPress gain this march because it was always _better_ than Drupal?
 That's arguable.
 Certainly, they're not different enough that WordPress is 16x better.
 That it's this way round could be _entirely accidental_, and a result of [Network Effect](https://en.wikipedia.org/wiki/Network_effect).

-But, by now, if they _are_ to be compared side-by-side, WordPress _should be better_ due to the sheer number of people in this ecosystem who are...
+But, by now, if they _are_ to be compared side-by-side, WordPress _might be better_ due to the sheer number of people in this ecosystem who are...

  - Creating web sites.
  - Using those sites.